-For research activities in laboratories and those that rely on special premises, the respective faculty develops a concept that regulates access to laboratories/premises and ensures that contacts are kept to a minimum and that the necessary hygiene measures are taken.
-Requests for permission to conduct research activities in the laboratory or in special premises shall be addressed to the Dean's Office of the respective faculty.
+For research activities in laboratories and those that rely on special premises, the respective faculty shall develop a concept that regulates access to laboratories/premises and ensures that contacts are kept to a minimum and that the necessary hygiene measures are taken.

 activities, the hygiene regulations and protective

 measures against infections also apply, as do the protective

 It should be noted that in such rooms there is an increased risk of infection due to the unavoidable physical proximity.
 The responsibility for compliance with the rules when using laboratories lies with the responsible university lecturer or project managers (according to the Genetic Engineering Act for the S-1 and S-2 areas).
 At the locations of the scientific workshops and the electronics development laboratory, the respective site managers are responsible for compliance with the rules.
 In the event of non-compliance, the Dean's Office may revoke the permission to use the facilities.
 The responsible university lecturer or project manager is obliged to register the use of laboratories with the dean's office (list of names including date, time and space in order to be able to trace chains of infection if necessary).